peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4projectVec3(mat, v, vy, vz) <a id='H3DU.Math.mat4projectVec3'></a>

-Transforms a 3-element vector with a 4x4 matrix and returns a perspective-correct transformation of the vector, using all the elements of the 4x4 matrix.
+Transforms a 3-element vector with a 4x4 matrix and returns a transformation of the vector in <i>normalized device coordinates</i>.

 The transformation involves
-multiplying the matrix by a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, and then dividing X, Y, and Z of the resulting 4-element vector by that vector's W (a <i>perspective division</i>), then returning that vector's new X, Y, and Z.
+multiplying the matrix by a 4-element column vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, and then dividing X, Y, and Z of the resulting 4-element vector by that vector's W (a <i>perspective divide</i>), then returning that vector's new X, Y, and Z.

+<b>About normalized device coordinates</b>

+In normalized device coordinates, a 3D point located on or within the viewport (visible area) ranges from -1 to 1 in the X and Y coordinates. and the coordinates increase from left to right and from front to back.

+In OpenGL by default, the Z coordinates located on or within the viewport range from -1 to 1, and the Y coordinates increase from bottom to top.
+For Y coordinates that increase from top to bottom, reverse the sign of the Y coordinate of this method's return value.

 #### Parameters

 * `mat` (Type: Array.&lt;Number>)<br>
-    A 4x4 matrix.
+    A 4x4 matrix to use to transform the vector to normalized device coordinates.
+This will generally be a projection-view matrix, that is, the projection matrix multiplied by the view matrix, in that order, if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, a projection-view matrix multiplied by the model (world) matrix, in that order, if the vector is in <i>model (object) space</i>.
 * `v` (Type: Array.&lt;Number> | Number)<br>
-    X coordinate.
-If "vy" and "vz" are omitted, this value can instead be a 4-element array giving the X, Y, and Z coordinates.
+    X coordinate of a 3D point to transform.
+If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: Number)<br>
     Y coordinate.
 * `vz` (Type: Number)<br>